widelands/widelands-website/README.txt

 Installing the homepage
 =======================

-Getting the homepage to run locally is best supported using virutalenv and pip.
+Getting the homepage to run locally is best supported using virtualenv and pip.
 Install those two tools first, either via easy_install or via your local package manager.
 You will also need development tools (gcc or therelike), hg (mercurial), bzr and git.
 Go and install them all.